AK6DN/rx02_emulator/README.md

-<B>rx02_emulator</B> is a hardware/software emulation of a DEC RX02 dual 8" floppy disk drive.
-The software runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX02 interface hardware protocol.
+<B>rx02_emulator</B> is a hardware/software emulation of a DEC RX02 (or RX01) dual 8" floppy disk drive.
+The software runs on an Arduino Mega2560 processor board with a custom hardware interface shield that maps a dozen or so digital port bits to the custom DEC RX drive interface protocol.

 The emulator simulates two RX02 drives mapped to files on an attached MicroSD card.